ometman/my-portfolio/README.md

 <!-- Project Description in 1 or 2 sentences -->

-**My Portfolio** is a simple website that gives information about me, capabilities, various projects I have done, my resume as a web developer and how I can be reached.
+**My Portfolio** is a simple website that gives information about me, my capabilities, various projects I have done, my resume as a web developer and how I can be reached.

 ## 🛠 Built With <a name="built-with"></a>

-This was built with Visual Studio Code according to Figma design, based on  Microverse's strick requirements.
+This was built with Visual Studio Code according to Figma design, based on  Microverse's strict requirements.

 ### Tech Stack <a name="tech-stack"></a>